-All children living in Pennsylvania have a legal obligation to attend school every day if they are of "compulsory school age."
-The "Compulsory School Age" in the Commonwealth of Pennsylvania is that period of the child's life from the time the child's parents elect to have the said child enter school, which shall be no later than the age of six until the age of eighteen.
-Any child past sixteen years of age who holds a certificate of graduation from an accredited senior high school is not subject to its provisions.
+The "Compulsory School Age" in the Commonwealth of Pennsylvania is the period of a child's life from the time the child's parents elect to have the child enter school and which shall be no later than 6 years of age until the child reaches 18 years of age.
+The term does not include a child who holds a certificate of graduation from a regularly accredited, licensed, registered or approved high school.
+Please refer to PDE's Basic Education Circular (BEC) which provides guidance on the implementation of law, regulation and policy.